 All around the world, charities are overpaying on Microsoft 365 subscriptions when they could be getting essential programmes such as Word, Excel and Outlook at hugely discounted rates.

 At Keytech, we recently helped one charity go from a monthly subscription of £65 in license costs to £6.90, a cost of just £2.30 per staff member.
 That’s almost a 90% reduction.

 Leasing equipment from IT services (at often discounted rates) could be more cost-efficient than purchasing equipment in the long run.
 Instead of forking over high price tags for equipment that depreciates in value, leasing equipment allows you to:

-B. Hold someone else accountable for the continued working quality of your lease
+B. Hold someone else accountable for the working quality of your equipment.

 That means, if something breaks naturally, the cost won’t fall back on you.
-Unexpected costs can be difficult for smaller charities to manage, and that’s why we recommend looking into leased equipment.
+Unexpected costs can be difficult for smaller charities to manage, so that’s why we recommend looking into leased equipment.

 - Discounted Online Services

 Did you know that there are multiple online services that offer discounted rates for charities?